Baby Tortoise Care Sheets

 Our most popular tortoises for sale include small, medium and large tortoise for sale including baby Russian tortoise, baby greek tortoise, baby hermann’s tortoise.
 Our medium sized pet tortoise for sale include baby leopard tortoise, baby red foot tortoise, yellow foot tortoise as well as marginated tortoises.
 Our large- giant sized tortoises include the african suclata tortoise (also known as the spur thigh tortoise for sale) as well as the leopard tortoise, giant leopard tortoise, burmese mountain tortoise, and giant aldabra tortoise.

 (baby tortoise care sheet)

-Before purchasing your sulcata tortoise for sale, or any tortoise for sale, whether it is a baby sulcata tortoise or a well-started baby, juvenile African spur-thighed tortoise for sale, also known as the African sulcata tortoise or adult sulcata tortoise for sale, understanding proper care is key to enjoying your new tortoise.
+Before purchasing your Sulcata tortoise for sale, or any tortoise for sale, whether it is a baby Sulcata tortoise or a well-started baby, juvenile African spurred tortoise for sale, also known as the African sulcata tortoise or adult sulcata tortoise for sale, understanding proper care is key to enjoying your new tortoise.

 Sulcata Tortoise also known as the African Spurred Tortoise

 Lifespan: 80-100 years

 Size: A very large tortoise or 24-30 inches

 Appearance: African spurred tortoise males are much larger than females.
 Adult males have the deep concavity in the posterior half of plastron, with long, thin tails tipped by a horny curving spur.
 Females have a more rounded appearance with features that are not so exaggerated and a short, blunt tail.
 Adults’ carapace is a uniform brown.
 Their plastron, head, and limbs are a uniform yellowish.
 Juveniles have a pale yellow carapace with brown on the scutes, a yellow-white plastron and lighter areoles on the carapace plates.